Museums Explained

 Exhibitions

-Museums with permanent collections have usually a small fraction of the artworks they own on public display at any one time.
-Sometimes long term exhibits of portions of the museum's own collection are called "permanent" exhibits.
+Non profit Art Museums, Galleries and Art Centers with permanent collections have usually a small fraction of the artworks they own on public display at any one time.
+Sometimes long term exhibits of portions of the venue's own collection are called "ongoing" or "permanent" exhibits.
 The rest of the collection is stored in vaults, or portions of it are on tour.
-Many museums also organize "special" exhibitions which have a specified time frame.
+Many venues also organize temporary or "special" exhibitions which have a specified time frame.

-Many museums have the financial resources and staff to organize exhibitions held at their own facility.
+Many venues have the financial resources and staff to organize exhibitions held at their own facility.
 Others host exhibitions organized elsewhere.
-Some institutions also have the ability to plan and manage exhibition tours.
-While museums sometimes tour exhibitions that they have organized, they usually do not manage the touring of exhibitions organized by others.
+Some venues also have the ability to plan and manage exhibition tours.
+While venues sometimes tour exhibitions that they have organized, they usually do not manage the touring of exhibitions organized by others.

-When a museum rents an exhibit from a tour organizer the museum's curator may enhance the exhibit by adding works from the museum's own collection or from the collections of other owners.
-Sometimes the museum will present a derivative exhibit along with the rented exhibit.
+When a venue rents an exhibit from a tour organizer the venue's curator may enhance the exhibit by adding works from its own collection or from the collections of other owners.
+Sometimes the venue will present a derivative exhibit along with the rented exhibit.

 There are many elements to planning and executing an exhibition.
 Some elements include: